-In late August, Abbott presented MITRA-FR results, which examined MitraClip treatment versus optimal medical therapy for FMR.
+In late August, MITRA-FR results were presented, which examined MitraClip treatment versus optimal medical therapy for FMR.
 Results missed its primary composite endpoint of all-cause death and unplanned rehospitalizations.
 The lead investigator for the trial provided the following summary:

 “MITRA-FR is a negative study.
 The safety of the device is confirmed, the efficacy and the reduction in MR is confirmed, but the presence of the MitraClip does not impact the prognosis in this severe MR population.”

 Industry experts and analysts were quick to translate the results to the upcoming COAPT trial, which will also examine MitraClip’s safety and efficacy in the treatment of FMR (results will be presented at the Transcatheter Cardiovascular Therapeutics 2018 conference on September 23rd).
 Recall that the COAPT trial will serve as the pivotal trial for FMR indication expansion in the US, and is therefore the key trial to watch.

 There is a mixed debate on what the COAPT trial might show.
 The argument against positive COAPT results is not just that MITRA-FR missed the primary outcome, but that some physicians were surprised at the overall lack of efficacy in MITRA-FR; the trial missed in the composite endpoint as well as in the individual components of all-cause death and unplanned rehospitalizations.